imrafaelmerino/java-fun/docs/README.md

 to use Prisms.
 It's possible and convenient to work with more specific types like primitives, json objects, and arrays, instead of JsValue.
 If you remember well, a lens can not fail, so the focus must exist and has the expected type.
 And what happens if the focus doesn't exist?
-We can then use an Optional, another kind of optic (don't confuse with java.util.Optional).
+We can then use an Optional, another kind of optic (don't confuse it with java.util.Optional).

 Summing up:
 - Defining a Lens<JsObj, String> is valid if the focus exists, and it's a string